There's no better way to experience what makes Illinois Wesleyan University unique than to come for a visit, and there's a variety of ways to do it!

-A typical visit to campus lasts approximately two hours and includes speaking individually with an admissions counselor and touring the facilities.
+Even if one of our group preview days doesn't fit into your schedule, don't worry!
+We'd love to set up an individual visit for you.
+A typical visit to campus lasts approximately two hours and includes speaking with an admissions counselor and touring the campus.
 At Illinois Wesleyan University, great emphasis is placed on individual attention.
 Our counselors personalize conversations with prospective students based on their unique interests and questions, much in the same way our faculty and staff actively engage with our current students.

 During the school year, seniors and transfer candidates may also sit in on classes* and meet with faculty, and student-athletes may meet with coaches.

-Thank you very much for expressing an interest in bringing a student group to Illinois Wesleyan University for a campus visit.
-Group visit requests must be submitted at least two weeks prior to the visit date.
-A typical visit will consist of an information session (approximately 45 minutes) and a campus tour (approximately one hour).
-Please provide us with as much detailed information as you can on this form and we will begin working on arranging your visit.
+A typical visit will consist of an information session (approximately 30 minutes) and a campus tour (approximately one hour).
+To facilitate the scheduling of your tour, please provide as much detailed information as you can on this form so we can begin arranging your visit.

 Should you have any questions regarding a group tour to campus, please contact Shannon Wisecup at (309) 556-3221.